NHS Innovation Accelerator

 Support on offer

 The NIA’s unique support model has a dual focus on the innovation and the innovator.
-Fellows receive bespoke support, including access to mentorship from a range of high-profile experts, links with AHSNs and other stakeholder organisations, peer-to-peer learning and support, a dedicated learning programme, presentation and networking opportunities, and a bursary.
+Fellows receive bespoke support, including access to mentorship from a range of high-profile experts, links with HINs and other stakeholder organisations, peer-to-peer learning and support, a dedicated learning programme, presentation and networking opportunities, and a bursary.

 ‘The NIA has prepared our innovation, our company and myself to scale nationally in to the NHS, and direct support from the NIA Team has introduced us to previously unattainable organisations.’
 Dave Burrows, 2017 NIA Fellow, CATCH (Common Approach to Children’s Health) service.